You can view the article here:

 Your selected plugins will be deactivated …

-Once you have selected all of the plugins that you want deleted, choose Delete from the Bulk Actions drop-down menu …
+Once you have selected all the plugins that you want to delete, specify Delete from the Bulk Actions pull-down menu …

-In addition to the methods shown above, you can use a number of tools that help you manage your WordPress plugins.
+As well as the methods shown above, you can install a range of 3rd-party tools that let you manage your plugins.

 Health Check & troubleshooting